Automatic Construction of Clinical Scoring Systems with LLM Agents: AgentScore

 \textbf{Rule proposal.} Candidate rules are proposed by a language-model agent constrained to emit structured rules from a predefined grammar (Appendix~\ref{app:case_study}).
-The agent does not observe patient-level data and interacts with the dataset exclusively through a fixed tool interface exposing feature metadata and aggregate evaluation statistics.
+The agent does not observe patient-level records and interacts with the dataset exclusively through a fixed tool interface exposing feature metadata and aggregate evaluation statistics.
+This design limits direct exposure of sensitive data, but it is not a formal privacy guarantee: aggregate statistics and interaction transcripts may still leak information in principle.
+We therefore evaluate membership-inference-style leakage risks in Appendix~\ref{app:extended_results}.
 Proposals are generated in small batches per iteration to control exploration of the combinatorial rule space.

 \textbf{Deterministic validation module.} Each proposed rule is deterministically evaluated using the tool interface.
 The validation module enforces both statistical performance and grammar-level deployability constraints.
-A rule $r$ is retained only if it satisfies a minimum discrimination threshold $\tau_{\mathrm{rule}}$ and passes redundancy checks with respect to previously retained rules: where $\mathcal{P}$ denotes the current pool of retained rules, and $J^{+}$ denotes Jaccard similarity computed over positive-class coverage vectors on $\mathcal{D}_{\mathrm{val}}$.
+A rule $r$ is retained only if it satisfies a minimum rule-level discrimination threshold $\tau_{\mathrm{rule}}$ and passes redundancy checks with respect to previously retained rules: where $\mathcal{P}$ denotes the current pool of retained rules, and $J^{+}$ denotes Jaccard similarity computed over positive-class coverage vectors on $\mathcal{D}_{\mathrm{val}}$.
 Rules failing either criterion are discarded without further consideration.

-We set $\tau_{\mathrm{rule}}$ deliberately low: because checklists are compact and each rule increases cognitive burden, we require every retained rule to be individually meaningful while allowing checklist-level evaluation to select complementary weak signals.
+The threshold $\tau_{\mathrm{rule}}$ is used only as a coarse screening hyperparameter, not as a task-specific decision threshold and not as a learned parameter for individual rules.
+Its purpose is to remove clearly non-informative candidates while preserving enough weak but complementary rules for downstream checklist assembly.
+We therefore set $\tau_{\mathrm{rule}}$ deliberately low, requiring each retained rule to have at least modest standalone discrimination while allowing the final checklist evaluation to select combinations of complementary signals.

 \textbf{Clinical plausibility agent.} All rules passing deterministic validation are subsequently reviewed by a clinical plausibility agent, an independent LLM-based self-check.
 This agent evaluates whether a rule corresponds to a coherent and defensible clinical statement given the variable semantics and transformations used.
 Rules judged implausible or clinically nonsensical are rejected \emph{prior to final retention}, ensuring that only rules satisfying both statistical and semantic criteria enter the candidate pool.
 Importantly, this filter is purely eliminative: it does not propose, modify, or rank rules, and cannot introduce new structure into the score.